Azure/azureml-cheatsheets/website/docs/cheatsheet/cheatsheet.md

 )
 ```

-For more details on specifying arguments: [Command line arguments](script-run-config#command-line-arguments)
+For more details on arguments: [Command line arguments](script-run-config#command-line-arguments)

 :::info
 - `compute_target`: If not provided the script will run on your local machine.